 Sir John's son Henry continued his father's work at Burton Constable, astutely avoiding penalties for his Catholic leanings as he did so.
 His son, also named Henry, was not so politically adept.
 He fought for the Royalist cause in the Civil War and the house was seized and plundered by Parliament.

 The most famous and well-known owner of Burton Constable was William Constable (1721-1791).
 William spent his fortune rebuilding the manor, and it is largely the results of his efforts we see today.
 William employed some of the leading craftsmen of his day, including James Wyatt and Thomas Chippendale to create a glorious interior.

-The house is base around the Great Hall, an Elizabethan room that once rose to the full height of the house.
+The house is based around the Great Hall, an Elizabethan room that once rose to the full height of the house.
 This was remodelled by William Constable to include a wonderful plasterwork ceiling.
 On the first floor is the Long Gallery, a feature fashionable in the Elizabethan period, used for exercise on inclement days, or, just as frequently, to display artwork.

 The Chinese Room

 Perhaps the most interesting of the state rooms on view is the final room that visitors come to, the Chinese Room.
 This is one of the smallest chambers in the house, but also one of the most peculiar I have seen in an English stately home.

 The Chinese Room was designed in the 1820s by Marianne, Lady Clifford Constable, and her sister Eliza, who were inspired by the Oriental opulence of the Prince Regent's Brighton Pavilion.
 A pair of gilded dragons climb on either side of the window bay, and a fanciful gilded dragon chair designed by Marianne stands in the centre of the room.
 The overall effect of the Oriental theme is striking, to say the least.